MTV Asia Awards 2008

-The MTV Asia Awards 2008 returned on August 2, 2008 after a one-year hiatus.
+The MTV Asia Awards 2008 returned on August 2, 2008, after a one-year hiatus.
 The event was held at the 6,000-seat Arena of Stars in Genting Highlands, Malaysia.
 This was the first time the award show was held in Malaysia.
 This was the sixth and final MTV Asia Awards.

-Nominees were announced on June 14, 2008 via the channel.
+Nominees were announced on June 14, 2008, via the channel.
 At the same day the MTV Asia Awards official website was also reopened.
 Voting commences from June 14 until July 25, 2008.
 Unlike previous award shows, international categories were not chosen by viewers (except for the Favorite International Artist in Asia award) and included for the first time Best Hook Up, Bring Da House Down, and the Innovation Award.

 Viewers were able to vote from the official site or by text messaging service.
-The event was hosted by Jared Leto of Thirty Seconds to Mars and Karen Mok as co-host.
+The event was hosted by Jared Leto and Karen Mok as co-host.

+Nominees in each category are listed alphabetically, winners are bolded.